-Make sure the correct level of rsct.core, rsct.core.utils and src mentioned in step1 are included in the images for nodes and any monitoring servers.
+If the nodes are not installed, first generate images: make sure the correct level of rsct.core, rsct.core.utils and src mentioned in step1 are included in the images for nodes and any monitoring servers.
 Please refer to step 3 of section 2.1.1.

-7. Deploy the nodes and the service nodes as described in the xCAT2 cookbook.
+Second, deploy the nodes and the service nodes as described in the xCAT 2 cookbook.
 This process will automatically setup the RMC monitoring domain.
-To verify, list all the nodes managed by mn: